aaronj1335/aaronj1335.github.com/_posts/2013-06-23-pair-programming-is-busted.md

 ---
 layout: post
-title: "CS373: pair programming is busted"
+title: pair programming is busted
 author: Aaron Stacy
 category: cs373
 tags: [code, cs373, pair-programming]
 ---

-# pair programming is busted

-{% include byline %}

 this week in [my software engineering course][se] we covered a number of topics including pair programming. we had to read [three][kindergarten]